Pediatric Dentistry in Madera, CA

 When this happens, our Madera children’s dentist, Dr. Jason Keledjian, will gently remove all traces of decay and fill your child’s tooth to protect it from bacteria.
 He can offer tooth-colored fillings to help your child maintain a uniform smile shade.
 Dr. Keledjian is skilled at treating children and keeping them completely comfortable during treatment.

-Kid's pediatric dentists can help prevent tooth decay by applying sealants to your child’s teeth.
+Pediatric dentists can also help with cavity prevention by applying sealants to your child’s teeth.
 Sealants are a clear, plastic coating placed on the chewing surface of your child’s tooth.
 They protect the deep grooves where toothbrushes cannot reach.
 Sealants are easy to apply, cost-effective, and can last for up to five years.

-We also offer spacers to fill in for teeth that have not erupted.
-Spacers keep the space open if your child’s Madera, CA dentist notes that teeth may not be coming in correctly.
+Dr. Keledjian also offers space maintainers to fill in for teeth that have not erupted.
+Spacers keep the space open if your child’s Madera dentist notes that teeth may not be coming in correctly.

-For older teens, we may consider Invisalign clear aligners in Madera, CA. Invisalign is a series of clear braces that bring your teens teeth in line over a predetermined period.
+For older teens, we may consider Invisalign clear aligners, a series of clear braces that bring your teens teeth in line over a predetermined period.

 At Keledjian Dental, we provide the right services at the right time to help your child maintain his or her smile and realize excellent dental health.